 Telehealth Billing Services in Virginia

-Virginia's telehealth practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Virginia Medicaid requirements, and Palmetto GBA Medicare policies.
+Virginia's telehealth practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers)'s commercial rules, Cardinal Care (unified Medicaid managed care brand since 2023) requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both VA payer rules and telehealth coding complexity.

 Why Virginia Telehealth Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and telehealth practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect telehealth procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and telehealth practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect telehealth procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Telehealth billing itself is complex.
 Telehealth billing requires precise modifier and place-of-service coding that varies by payer and state.
 The distinction between POS 02 (telehealth facility) and POS 10 (telehealth patient home) affects reimbursement rates.
 Modifier 95 designates real-time audio/video services, while modifier 93 covers audio-only visits.
 Remote patient monitoring codes 99453-99458 and telephone E/M codes 99441-99443 add further billing opportunities that many practices miss entirely.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving telehealth practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving telehealth practices from Virginia Beach to Alexandria and across Virginia.

 Virginia Payer Challenges for Telehealth